henrybeale/badpt/README.md

 # badpt

-Here lies code to implement a Bayesian parameter search for the contrast psychometric function.
+Here lies code to implement an adaptive Bayesian parameter search for the contrast psychometric function.
 This relies on a look ahead algorithm that finds the ideal stimulus level to present on the next trial.

 The code is implemented in a matlab class, see `example.m` for usage.